DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 cat top_n.json | jq '.data[0:10][].key'
 ```

-Note that we can combine the array decomposition operator with the "key" selection, because the operator is returning individual items that have keys named "key".
+Note that we can combine the array decomposition operator with the "key" selection, because the operator is returning individual items that have keys named "key" (yep, a bit confusing).

 Since the top-n are ordered, we can now extract the "value" items.